helmedeiros/TestingBehaviorThroughMocks/README.md

 2. Now is time to cover the other point of this scenario.
 Review the AuctionCloserTest, write a test that ensures that the class doesn't closes auctions that began less than a week ago.

 3. What happens when there's no auction open to be closed.
 Let's use the mocks to test this?

+4. Most of mock frameworks only mock based on interfaces.
+Mockito also works with class, are we missing something mocking our DAO class directly?
+And if this implementation had changes, what happens with our tests?
+Could we fix that?
+Extract a common interface for both AuctionDao an AuctionDaoFake, and changed it all over our tests to use this interface instead.